fl-yu/CUT-RUNTools-2.0/docs/INSTALL.md

 To download proper indexes of bowtie2, just use the either the downloads on the [Bowtie2 homepage] (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) or the [Illumina iGenomes] (https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 **Part 6.**
-In this part, some necessary tools and data were already contained in CUT&RUNTools, so no installation is required.
+**[optional]** In this part, some necessary tools and data were already contained in CUT&RUNTools, so no installation is required.
 * SEACR (1.3) [link](https://github.com/FredHutch/SEACR)
 * picard (0.1.8) [link](http://broadinstitute.github.io/picard/command-line-overview.html)
 * trimmomatic (0.36) [link](https://github.com/timflutre/trimmomatic)